StackVista/stackstate-docs/use/health-state-and-alerts/create-a-health-check.md

 Each health check uses a check function to monitor the telemetry stream attached to the component/relation.
 The telemetry changes a check function responds to determines the way in which the health state is reported.
 A number of check functions are included out of the box with StackState, or you could create your own:

 - **Baseline anomaly detection**
     Officially a baseline function, see [baseline anomaly detection](/use/health-state-and-alerts/baselining.md).

 - **Event contains key/value**
     Check that the last event contains (at the top-level), the specified value for a key.
 Returns 'trueState' value when the state is contained and 'falseState' when it is not contained.
     Returns: `HEALTH_STATE`

-- **Event fixed run state**
-This check will always return the run state that is provided when an event has been received.
-Returns: `RUN_STATE`

 - **Event fixed state**
 This check will always return the state that is provided when an event has been received.
 Returns: `HEALTH_STATE`

-- **Metric fixed run state**
+- **Event fixed run state**
-This check will always return the run state that is provided when a metric has been received.
+This check will always return the run state that is provided when an event has been received.
 Returns: `RUN_STATE`

-- **Metric fixed state**
-This check will always return the health state that is provided when a metric has been received.
-Returns: `HEALTH_STATE`

 - **Metrics failed ratio**
 Calculate the ratio between the last values of two streams (one is the normal metric stream and one is the failed metric stream).
 This ratio is compared against the deviating or critical value.
 Returns: `HEALTH_STATE`

+- **Metric fixed state**
+This check will always return the health state that is provided when a metric has been received.
+Returns: `HEALTH_STATE`

+- **Metric fixed run state**
+This check will always return the run state that is provided when a metric has been received.
+Returns: `RUN_STATE`

-- **etrics last/max threshold**
+- **Metrics last/max threshold**
 Checks whether the ratio of the last value and its maximum is above the critical or deviating percentage.
 Returns: `HEALTH_STATE`